italia/Satosa-Saml2Spid/README-Python-Dev.md

 5. Modify docker-compose.yml to replace the old image reference with `satosa-saml2spid`.
 6. Re-run `docker compose up`.

-**NOTE:** if the image is already built locally, you can simply uupdate the existing Dockerfile instead of creating a new one from scratch.
+**NOTE:** if the image is already built locally, you can simply update the existing Dockerfile instead of creating a new one from scratch.

 ## Step 5 (Optional): Insert a breakpoint to check that your setting is working as intended